 What is the added value to business entities from attestation services?

-Exercise all rights granted to business entities under legislation and laws governing business licenses; and
+- Exercise all rights granted to business entities under the legislation and laws governing business licenses; and

-Enhance the stakeholders’ confidence in integrity of reports provided by business entities.
+- Enhance the stakeholders’ confidence in the integrity of reports provided by business entities.

-What are the services offered by Baker Tilly?
+What are the services offered by Baker Tilly Kuwait?

 Independent auditor’s attestation report

-Prepare attestation report on the subject matter of information or statements under attestation
+Prepare an attestation report on the subject matter of information or statements under attestation